 1. Fixed Costs

 Fixed costs are the same each month, no matter how much the business produces or sells.
-These costs don’t change with production levels.
+These costs do not change with production levels.
 Examples include:

 2. Variable Costs